 Insurance negotiations

-Compensation in a wrongful death claim can be collected by filing a claim against the responsible party’s insurance company, but because the insurance company is looking out for their interests, their goal is to increase their profits, which may include reducing or trying to deny your claim altogether.
+Compensation in a wrongful death claim can be collected by filing a claim against the responsible party’s insurance company.
+Because the insurance company is looking out for its interests, its goal is to increase its profits, which may include reducing or trying to deny your claim altogether.

-Insurance companies have teams of claims analysts and attorneys carefully scrutinizing your claim, but your West Palm Beach personal injury lawyer will fight for a fair settlement in negotiations and won’t back down from the reasonable compensation you’re entitled to.
+Insurance companies have teams of claims analysts and attorneys carefully scrutinizing your claim, but your West Palm Beach wrongful death attorney will fight for a fair settlement in negotiations and won’t back down from the reasonable compensation you’re entitled to.

 Taking your case to trial

-If the insurance company won’t be fair and refuses to negotiate a proper settlement, trial is unavoidable.
-Although going to court might seem confusing and intimidating, your team at Lytal, Reiter, Smith, Ivey & Fronrath have decades of combined experience in wrongful death cases and will fight for you to the court and the jury to obtain the best result possible using the facts and circumstances of your case.
+If the insurance company isn’t fair and refuses to negotiate a proper settlement, the trial is unavoidable.
+Although going to court might seem confusing and intimidating, your team at Lytal, Reiter, Smith, Ivey & Fronrath has decades of combined experience in wrongful death cases and will fight for you in court and before the jury to obtain the best result possible using the facts and circumstances of your case.

 Under Florida Statute 95.11(7)(d), the statute of limitations for a wrongful death claim is two years–this means that you must file your complaint within two years of your loved one’s death.
 If you don’t file within this time frame, you’ll forfeit your opportunity to recover any financial compensation for their death.

-As with most things, there might be exceptions, but you don’t want to wait until the last minute to speak to an attorney.
+There might be exceptions, but you should not wait until the last minute to speak to an attorney.

-Let our West Palm Beach wrongful death lawyers help
+Let our West Palm Beach wrongful death attorney help.

 To discuss your options, contact us online or call us today at (561) 655-1990 to schedule your free consultation.